Linguapress.com home

 It was Napoleon, in the end, who brought the great age of English smuggling to an end.
 Fear of invasion from France led the government to establish a permanent watch round the south east coast of England, a watch which later developed into the Coast Guard service.
 Confronted with this alert and respected force, smugglers were no longer able to go on ruling the roost as they had done for so long; and subterfuge and cunning came to replace force and threats.
 From then on, organised smuggling became a minor activity, perceived more and more as a criminal activity like any other.

-The coming of the Single European Market has changed the nature of smuggling, and the customs men still remain vigilant.
+While the nature of smuggling has changed, the customs men still remain vigilant.
 So do the coast guards.
 The fight against smugglers may not be the same as it once was; but if the coast guards ceased to exist, the door would be open to the new age of smuggling.
-It is certain that a new generation of smugglers would quickly make the most of it!
+It is certain that th criminal gangs who make millions from people trafficking would quickly make the most of it!

 WORDS:

-smuggle: to import/export contraband - landing stage: small jetty, place where people can get out of a boat - unload: discharge - dispatch: send - lucrative: profitable - supply: provide - duty: tax - climax: highest point - stage: point - watch: guard - cunning: clever, astute - the odd: the occasional - Eldorado : land of gold - would-be: hopeful, wanting-to-be - labour: workers
+to traffic, trafficking: to transport illegally - lucrative: profitable smuggle: to import/export contraband -landing stage: small jetty, place where people can get out of a boat - unload: discharge - whence - from where - dispatch: send - lucrative: profitable - supply: provide - duty: tax - climax: highest point - stage: point - watch: guard - cunning: clever, astute - the odd: the occasional - in the event : in reality -Eldorado : land of gold - would-be: hopeful, wanting-to-be - flimsy: light-weight and not very strong - labour: workers

-Students should explain the meaning of the italicized expressions in the article; then get them to make up sentences reusing the same expressions in entirely different contexts.
+Explain the meaning of the italicized expressions in the article; then make up sentences reusing the same expressions in entirely different contexts.

 Descriptive narrative writing:

-Students should imagine that they are a customs officer; they are watching the scene depicted in the picture.
-Have them write their report next day, as a first person preterite narrative, describing what happened, what was being smuggled, and why they failed to intervene.
+Imagine that you are a customs officer in 1700 ; you are watching the scene shown in the picture.
+Write a report next day, as a first person preterite narrative, describing what happened, what was being smuggled, and what you did.

-Copy this text for your students,and get them to correct the mistakes in this badly copied extract from the article. this can be done with or without the original article.
-If you give students copies of the two texts to compare, it will be an exercise in careful reading (a highly useful exercise!); if you just give them the text below, it will be an exercise in grammar, memory and logic.
-The second variant of this exercise can usefully done by students working in pairs; they will need to argue with each other in order to reach agreement over what is wrong, and what the original text actually said.
+Do this exercise with or without consulting the original article.
+If you compare the two texts, this is an exercise in careful reading (a highly useful exercise!); if you look at the text below without looking at the original article, it will be an exercise in grammar, memory and logic.
+The second variant of this exercise can usefully done by students working in pairs; you will need to argue with each other in order to reach agreement over what is wrong, and what the original text actually said.